DbKeeperNet/DbKeeperNet/README.md

 * Deep and extensible logging (existing support for built-in .NET facility and log4net extension)
 * Allows .NET custom steps to be executed during the upgrade
 * Database upgrade described in a XML validated via a schema
+* You have your database upgrade fully under your control
 * Support for Asp.NET membership and role management